vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 getting some lemon juice from it without directly consuming the lemon piece itself.

+#### Super B Complex

+Since late May / early June, I've been having Super B Complex every few days.
+This contains a huge amount of the Vitamin Bs, well above the RDA, but my expectation has been that I'll pass out the extra stuff in my urine.
+I had no particular reason to take it, but thought it's a good hedge particularly when traveling.

+I didn't initially connect the Super B Complex to my symptoms, but retrospectively, my symptom improvement starting middle of 2024-08 coincided with unintentional stoppage of Super B Comple.
+And then on 2024-08-27, the day after I had a Super B Complex after a long time, I noticed increased heart rate and flatulence that I tied to the consumption of the Super B Complex.

 ### Background factors / potential root causes

 #### Small intestinal bacterial overgrowth (SIBO) / intestinal methanogen overgrowth (IMO) etc.